 Wanted for East Setauket Petit Larceny

-Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate the woman who allegedly stole merchandise from an East Setauket store this month.
+Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate a man who allegedly stole from an East Setauket store in June.

-A woman allegedly stole a vacuum, assorted clothing and other merchandise from Kohls, located at 5000 Nesconset Highway, on July 7 at approximately 12:55 p.m.
-The merchandise was valued at approximately $630.
+A man allegedly stole approximately $700 worth of clothing and shoes from Kohl’s, located at 5000 Nesconset Highway, at approximately 9:30 p.m. on June 24.
+The man fled the scene on foot.

 Suffolk County Crime Stoppers offers a cash reward for information that leads to an arrest.
 Anyone with information about these incidents can contact Suffolk County Crime Stoppers to submit an anonymous tip by calling 1-800-220-TIPS, utilizing a mobile app which can be downloaded through the App Store or Google Play by searching P3 Tips, or online at www.P3Tips.com.
 All calls, text messages and emails will be kept confidential.